 Best trunk bike racks: The easiest option to safely and securely transport your bike on your car

 When you need to transport a bike (or two or three), you might not want to try and shove them into your car.
-Dirty chainrings and interior finishes don't go together very well and even if that's not an issue, getting a bike into a car isn't exactly easy.
+Dirty chainrings and interior finishes don't go together very well, even if that's not an issue, getting a bike into a car isn't exactly easy.
 You need a better solution and there is nothing that's simpler than a trunk-mount bike rack.

 It doesn't matter what kind of car you have, there's an option available to you among the best bike racks for cars.
-You don't have to worry about installing a hitch, as you do with a hitch-mounted rack, nor do you need to worry about what the top of your roof looks like, as is the case for the best roof bike racks.
+You don't have to worry about installing a hitch, as you do with a hitch-mounted rack, nor do you need to worry about what the top of your roof looks like, as is the case with the best roof bike racks.
 Your vehicle is (almost) unimportant in the conversation.
 The designs for trunk-mount racks are clever enough to work with whatever gets you around.

 Trunk-mount racks are also a great option for anyone who doesn't want to leave a rack on their vehicle.
 They are super light, easy to store, and tend to be the least expensive option.
 With all that in mind, it makes sense that people are searching for the best trunk-mount bike racks available.

-The team here at Cyclingnews has spent the time and done the legwork to bring you a list of the best trunk-mount bike racks, that are strong and reliable options.
+The team here at Cyclingnews has spent the time and done the legwork to bring you a list of the best trunk-mount bike racks that are strong and reliable options.
 You've already spent your money on one of the best road bikes or one of the best hybrid bikes, and now there's no need to risk damaging it with a bad rack.
 Keep reading to see our list or jump to the bottom for more information about how to choose a trunk-mount bike rack.

 Best trunk-mount bike racks available today